 The last sub-team was formed to review the types of protections that may be available to IGOs and INGOs.
 The following preventative and curative protection mechanisms were reviewed:

-Reserved Names list: is classified as a preventative mechanism whereby finite strings are placed on a list to which no said string is available for registration.
-Existing registry greements have varying rules of reservation within the Schedules of Reserved Names.
+Reserved Names list: is classified as a preventative mechanism whereby finite strings are placed on a list from which no such string is available for registration.
+Existing registry agreements have varying rules of reservation within the Schedules of Reserved Names.
 The New gTLD proposed Registry Agreement contains a Specification 5, also titled “Schedule of Reserved Names,” that was established to act as a reserved named template for the large quantity of new gTLDs anticipated for delegation.
 With respect to reservations at the Top-Level, the Applicant Guidebook also contains a series of strings that are reserved or ineligible for delegation.

 Modified Reserved Names list: is essentially the same as the Reserved Names list mentioned above, however, an exemption procedure at both the top and second levels may be required to allow for registration by the organization seeking protection or a legitimate rights holder to the same string.
 The nomenclature of “Modified Reserved Names list” is a concept not currently implemented as it is used in this context.
 However, with gTLDs currently delegated and having a Scheduled of Reserved Names, the Registry Services Evaluation Process (RSEP) can be utilized to gain approval for allowing registration of a string.
 Also, existing registry agreements have an exception procedure for 2-character second-level names.